Helping Residents Save Energy

 Whether you use your attic or not, proper attic insulation is key.
 Insulation is the barrier between your home and the outside world.
 You spend a lot of money on energy trying to keep your home cool in the summer, but improper insulation may be working against you.

-During the summer heat, a poorly insulated attic will allow heat into your home.
-Not only will the attic heat up, but if the floor of your attic isn’t insulated properly that heat will come right into your home.
+During the summer heat, poorly insulated houses, especially in the attic will allow heat into your home.
+Not only will the attic heat up, but if the floor of your house’s attic isn’t insulated properly that heat will come right through the ceiling into your home.
 Your air conditioner will have to work harder to keep your home cool, which means higher energy costs for you.
-The best option for insulating Florida homes is spray foam insulation, which has a high R-value and is water resistant.
+The best option for insulating Florida homes is spray foam insulation, which has a high R-value and is water-resistant.
 It will keep the unwanted hot air out of your home and make it easier to cool your living space.

 If you want to cool your attic, proper insulation is the best place to start.
-With a free spray foam insulation consultation from Energy Monster, wee can help you decide if your insulation needs an update.
+With a free spray foam insulation consultation from Energy Monster, we can help you decide if the insulation in your attic space needs an update.
 If your home is too hot during the summer despite running your AC, don’t put a band-aid over the problem.
 Our energy technicians can even do the installation for you so that you don’t have to worry about calling multiple contractors.